charro/joroutines/README.md

 ## How to use it in your code

-Once you've imported the .aar file as a new module, you can use the Joroutines Java classes directly to create your own background tasks like in this example:
+Once you've included the lib in your project you can use the Joroutines Java classes to create your own background tasks like this:

 ```
 Joroutine.runIntoGoroutine(new BackgroundTask(){